Jiddu Krishnamurti lovingly referred to as ‘K’ by his followers was one of the greatest teachers to have served the mankind.

 About J. Krishnamurti:

-Krishnamurti’s areas of interest lied in the psychological revolution, nature of mind, human relationships, meditation and inquiry.
-K often stressed on the need for bringing a revolution in the psyche of every human being.
+Krishnamurti’s areas of interest lied in the psychological revolution, human relationships, meditation and inquiry.
+He often stressed on the need for bringing a revolution in the psyche of every human being.

 Annie Besant regarded Krishnamurti to be a ‘vehicle’ for an expected World Teacher: